 The advancement of medicine is often fueled by the lessons of war, and this is particularly true with PTSD and TBI.
 In fact, we would not have the diagnosis of PTSD if it were not for the Vietnam War.

 I first learned about Gordon’s work from a foreword he wrote for the book Tales from the Blast , by a Special Forces Green Beret, Andrew Marr.
 Marr had returned from deployments in Afghanistan a broken man.
 He was treated for PTSD by the VA and was continuing in a downward spiral until he received an evaluation and hormone replacement therapy from Gordon and quickly got his life back together.
-(You can hear a very informative discussion with Gordon and Andrew Marr on Joe Rogan's podcast.)

 I think endocrinology may be the missing piece and the bridge that will better connect PTSD and TBI.
 Hormone replacement therapy after competent endocrinology evaluation is offering promising results for many, as it did for Andrew Marr.
-His book, with the subtitle, A Brain Injured Special Forces Green Beret’s Journey Back the Brink , is a must read for veterans as well as other people who have sustained head injuries, or who have developed PTSD and may not be aware of possible brain trauma in their histories.
+His book, with the subtitle, A Brain Injured Special Forces Green Beret’s Journey Back the Brink , is a must-read for veterans as well as those who have sustained head injuries or developed PTSD and may not be aware of possible brain trauma in their histories.